-Q: Paragraph 3.b.iii of the PPP Interim Final Rule states that lenders must “[c]onfirm the dollar amount of average monthly payroll costs for the preceding calendar year by reviewing the payroll documentation submitted with the borrower’s application.”
-Does that require the lender to replicate every borrower’s calculations?
+Q: Paragraph 3.b.iii of the first PPP Interim Final Rule, subsection C.3.c. of the consolidated interim final rule implementing updates to PPP, and subsection (h)(2)(i)(C) of the interim final rule for Second Draw PPP Loans state that lenders must “[c]onfirm the dollar amount of average monthly payroll costs . . . for the preceding calendar year by reviewing the payroll documentation submitted with the borrower’s application.”
+Does that require the lender to replicate each of the borrower’s calculations?

-A: No. Providing an accurate calculation of payroll costs is the responsibility of the borrower, and the borrower attests to the accuracy of those calculations on the Borrower Application Form.
+A: No. Providing an accurate calculation of payroll costs is the responsibility of the borrower, and the borrower attests to the accuracy of those calculations on the Borrower Application Form (SBA Form 2483 or SBA Form 2483-C for First Draw PPP Loans and SBA Form 2483-SD or SBA Form 2483-SD-C for Second Draw PPP Loans).
 Lenders are expected to perform a good faith review, in a reasonable time, of the borrower’s calculations and supporting documents concerning average monthly payroll cost.
 For example, minimal review of calculations based on a payroll report by a recognized third-party payroll processor would be reasonable.
-In addition, as the PPP Interim Final Rule indicates, lenders may rely on borrower representations, including with respect to amounts required to be excluded from payroll costs.
+In addition, as the PPP Interim Final Rules indicate, lenders may rely on borrower representations, including with respect to amounts required to be excluded from payroll costs.

 If the lender identifies errors in the borrower’s calculation or material lack of substantiation in the borrower’s supporting documents, the lender should work with the borrower to remedy the issue.